cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ### Starting the Postgres server

 Follow the [installation instructions](https://www.postgresql.org/download/) to install Postgres.
-Once done, you should have access to the `postgres` (the actual database server daemon), `pg_ctl`, and the `psql` commands on your command line / terminal.
+Once done, you should have access to the database server daemon `postgres` and the helper commands `pg_ctl` and `psql` on your command line / terminal.

 Once done, [this page](https://www.postgresql.org/docs/current/server-start.html) elaborates the process of starting the database server and any issues that may arise.
-(You can select the postgresql version from top of the page.)
+(The postgresql version can be selected from the top of that page.)

-You can also initialize and run multiple postgresql servers from different directories and ports

 - Initialize the directory: `pg_ctl init -D postmodern # see \`pg_ctl --help`\ from the options`.
 - Optionally, change `port` and `unix_socket_directories` from `postmodern/postgresql.conf`.
+(Simply search for lines starting with these terms.)
 - `pg_ctl start -D postmodern` to start the server.

 You should get a `server started` message; if not, the link above should help in debugging.